apskhem/sea-orm-dbml/README.md

 ## Output

-Below is the example of transpiling DBML into SeaORM entity.
+Below is the example of compiling DBML into SeaORM entity.

 ```dbml
 Table user {